July 31, 2021

 Cruise Ship Industry Update.
 What is the Cruise Industry COVID-19 impact?
 What logistics services are in place to support the cruise industry to get back to the open seas?

 2020 proved to be a challenging year for the cruise industry around the world with many setbacks that prevented the cruise ships from sailing the high seas.
 Much media attention surrounded the issue of COVID-19 cases onboard vessels at sea and the industry shut down with many cruise ships at ports awaiting their next voyage due to concerns for the health and safety of passengers.

-With broader COVID-19 testing capabilities, including rapid tests now widely available on the market, as well as positive reports that the COVID vaccines are making an impact across the world to diminish the severity of the pandemic, is it now time for cruise companies to set sail?
+With broader COVID-19 testing capabilities, including rapid tests now widely available on the market, as well as positive reports that the COVID vaccines are making an impact across the world to diminish the severity of the pandemic, is it now time for the cruise line industry to set sail?